| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 31, 2011

 inventory report- and it shows smaller cattle numbers than a year ago-

+with several key numbers at their smallest levels in decades.
 All cattle and calves in the United States as of January 1, 2011, totaled 92.6 million head, 1 percent below the 93.9 million on January 1, 2010.
 This is the lowest January 1 inventory of all cattle and calves since the 91.2 million on hand in 1958.
 The Oklahoma cattle herd is pegged at 5.1 million head, a drop of seven percent from just a year ago.
 As this is based on January first data, the dry conditions that forced many calves off wheat pasture made a difference in the year to year numbers.
 Oklahoma is the fourth largest state in terms of beef cattle numbers- and fifth in the overall cattle herd numbers.
 Texas is easily the top cattle state in the US- with 13.3 million head of cattle as of January first.
 Other beef cattle states ahead of Oklahoma include Kansas with 6.3 million head and Nebraska with 6.2 million head. | |

-Smithfield Foods Announces Sale of Texhoma Hog Production Operations ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Smithfield
+| Smithfield Foods Announces Sale of Texhoma Hog Production Operations ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Smithfield

 Foods, Inc. announced Friday that it completed the sale of its hog